alkathirikhalid/dev-setup-mac-scripts/README.md

 ### 📊 Software Versioning and Updates

-- After the `setup.sh` script runs, the software report (`mac-installed-software.md`) will list the installed software along with their versions.
+- After the `setup` script runs, the software report (`mac-installed-software.md`) will list the installed software along with their versions.
 - The report will also indicate if any of the installed software is outdated by using the `brew outdated` command.

 ---